morningconsult/go-elasticsearch-alerts/docs/user/intro.rst

 <rule-configuration-file>` and starts a Goroutine for each rule.
 These
 Goroutines are the **query handlers**.
 It starts another Goroutine - the **alert handler** - that waits to receive new alerts from the query handlers.
-At intervals defined in the rule, the query handler executes the query (also defined in the rule).
+At intervals defined in the rule, the query handler executes the Elasticsearch query (also defined in the rule).
 If Elasticsearch returns any data, it transforms the data based on the rule's filters and sends the processed data to the alert handler.
 The alert handler then sends the alerts to the specified **alert outputs** (e.g. Slack or email).
 The query handlers will then pause until the next scheduled execution and then repeat the process.

+.. _statefulness:

 Statefulness
 ~~~~~~~~~~~~